ctdk/goiardi/README.md

                           for shovey.
        --serf-addr=       IP address and port to use for RPC communication with a serf agent.
 Defaults to 127.0.0.1:7373.
-       --use-shovey       Enable using shovey for sending jobs to nodes and creating the signing keys for those requests.
+       --use-shovey       Enable using shovey for sending jobs to nodes.
 			  Requires --use-serf.
-       --sign-priv-key=   Path to RSA private key used to sign shovey requests
+       --sign-priv-key=   Path to RSA private key used to sign shovey requests.
 ```

    Options specified on the command line override options in the config file.